sonykurian96/World-Time-Temp-App/README.md

-# World Time and temperature app
+# World Time and Temperature App

 A new Flutter application.
+The app shows time and respective temperature of cities from all over the world.

 ## Getting Started